by Renee Lindstrom, founder, Inside Awareness Center for Integrative Somatic Learning

 Experience Somatic Body Mindfulness by aligning felt sense observation and anatomy

-Introduction to the anatomy using guided patterns and mindful exploration for cultivating awareness through the felt senses.
+Introduction to the anatomy using guided patterns and mindful exploration for cultivating awareness through the felt senses and the skeleton.

 Use QR Code to Purchase or go below